-Information shall be provided on hazards that may arise from the substance or mixture, like hazardous combustion products that form when the substance or mixture burns, such as "may produce toxic fumes of carbon monoxide if burning"; or "produces oxides of sulphur and nitrogen on combustion".
+Information shall be provided on hazards that may arise from the substance or mixture, like hazardous combustion products that form when the substance or mixture burns, such as "may produce toxic fumes of carbon monoxide if burning" or "produces oxides of sulphur and nitrogen on combustion".

 5.3.
-Special protective actions for fire-fighters
+Advice for firefighters

-Advice shall be provided on any protective actions to be taken during fire-fighting, such as "keep containers cool with water spray".

-In addition, advice shall be provided on special protective equipment for firefighters, such as boots, overalls, gloves, eye and face protection and breathing apparatus.
+Advice shall be provided on any protective actions to be taken during firefighting, such as "keep containers cool with water spray", and on special protective equipment for firefighters, such as boots, overalls, gloves, eye and face protection and breathing apparatus.